Envirometrix/PredictiveSoilMapping/main.md

 mapped for the fine earth fraction (see also chapter \@ref(SOC-chapter)).
-Whilst a 1 meter deep soil, with a bulk density of 1.5 tonne per cubic-metre and an organic carbon content of 10 g per kg, contains 150 tonnes organic carbon.
+Whilst a 1 meter deep soil, with a bulk density of 1.5 tonne per cubic-metre and an organic carbon content of 10 g per kg, contains 150 tonnes organic carbon, a similar soil with bulk density adjusted for the presence of *‘frequent stones’* contains only 90–127.5 tonnes organic carbon.
-A similar soil with bulk density adjusted for the presence of *‘frequent stones’* contains 90–127.5 tonnes organic carbon.
 Despite the inaccuracy of the data for field observed coarse fragments content, it is strongly recommended to collect and compile these data as completely as possible because of their relevance for estimating whole soil bulk density, total volume and volume of the fine earth fraction alone.